 A bond is basically a “glorified loan” in which a company or any entity puts itself in debt to investors.
+It’s essentially a loan by the buyer to the seller.
 These companies sell their debt in portions called bonds.
 Investors who buy these bonds become bondholders.
 Investors buy bonds with an understanding the debtor, which is the entity issuing the bonds, will pay back their principal along with some interest to compensate them for buying bonds.
 Principal refers to the initial amount invested in a bond, and interest refers to the compensation that bondholders receive for holding the bond.
 Check out this article for more on interest and interest rates: Simple vs Compound Interest.
 There are different parts of a bond:

 - Face value: The value of the bond when it’s issued (usually at $100 or $1000)

 - Market value: The value of the bond on the market.

 - Maturity: The date that the amount of debt has to be paid back along with interest